-While unemployment for white collar workers still hovers at approximately 6%, many job seekers have been able to conduct productive searches that have yielded new and exciting roles.
-Some are even landing pay increases; but what about you?
+While unemployment for white collar workers still hovers at approximately six percent, many job seekers have been able to conduct productive searches that have yielded new and exciting roles.
+Some are even landing pay increases but what about you?
 If you have been searching for a new opportunity for some time and are still coming up empty, it makes sense to review those things that are within your control and improve your job seeking methodology.

 1. Are you getting enough interviews?

 Job seeking is a lot like dating.
 You have to kiss quite a few toads in order to find your prince (or princess).
 It is a numbers game.
 If you are relying solely on the Internet to identify new opportunities, you are missing the boat.
-To conduct a proactive search you must first get your résumé and LinkedIn profile in tip top shape, then identify target companies, and pursue them with vigor.
+To conduct a proactive search you must first get your resume and social media profiles in tip top shape, then identify target companies, and pursue them with vigor.
 Reach out to your network and beyond to identify hiring managers.
 Introduce yourself.

 3. Are you following up?